canonical/blackbox-exporter-k8s-operator/README.md

 #### Dynamic Configuration

 The list of probes and the list of modules for probing can also be changed dynamically from other charms.
-The charm offers a relation to allow charms to forward custom probe spec to Blackbox Exporter.
+This charm offers a relation to allow charms to forward custom probes spec to Blackbox Exporter.
 Those are exported over the probes relation using the blackbox_exporter_probes interface:

 ```shell
 requires: